Harness the Rain

 It’s a more complex system

-Compared to a standard greywater irrigation system, rain harvesting systems cost a lot in engineering, storage, pre-filters, pumps and other appurtenances, thus their cost per gallon is much higher than with greywater.
-This is because unlike with greywater, you receive lots of rain when you don’t need it so it must be stored for later use.
+Compared to a standard greywater irrigation system, rain harvesting systems are complex.
+There’s engineering, storage, pre-filters, pumps and other appurtenances to consider.
+Unlike with greywater, you receive lots of rain when you don’t need it, so it must be filtered and stored for later use.

-However, such systems can help you satisfy your run-off prevention mandate, making the additional costs worthwhile.
+However, such systems can satisfy your LID (aka run-off pollution prevention) mandate, making the additional costs a bargain.

 ReWater offers consulting services by contract for such projects.

 The Leaders in Energy and Environmental Design (LEED) point program recognizes the value of greywater and gives up to three points for various aspects of ReWater’s standard greywater irrigation system.